David Hale (Kentucky politician)

-David Hale is an American politician serving as a Republican member of the Kentucky House of Representatives from Kentucky's 74th House district.
+Charles David Hale is an American politician serving as a Republican member of the Kentucky House of Representatives from Kentucky's 74th House district.
 His district includes Bath, Menifee, and Montgomery County.

 Background

 Hale graduated from Menifee County High School in 1974.

 Until his retirement in 2004, Hale was employed by the Kentucky Department of Fish and Wildlife Resources at the Minor Clark State Fish Hatchery.
 Hale identifies with the Church of God, and is the senior pastor of The Korea Church of God in Wellington, Kentucky.